Look, all-nighters are bad for you. We all know it, we all hate them, but sometimes they’re inevitable.

 2. Pick the right supplies.

 You might be thinking that since you’re pulling an all-nighter, you might as well treat yourself to some of your favorite junk foods in order to pull through.
 Well, unless your favorite junk foods aren’t of the fatty and sugary variety, then you would be sorely mistaken.
 Foods like chips and candy will just fill you up with sugars and carbs, making you sluggish in your body and your brain.
+That is why, it is important to take the right supplements for your body, which are Nootropics, known as cognitive enhancers, that will boost your brainpower easily.
+The best out in the market you can find are on the Chemical Planet website.

 Ideally, fruits and vegetables are great all-nighter snacks, but if you’re staying up all night, then forcing yourself to eat fruits and vegetables might be the last thing you want.